centreon/centreon-documentation/fr/api/clapi.md

 title: Command Line API (v1)
 ---

+> Cette documentation n'est disponible qu'en anglais.

 ## Overview

 Centreon CLAPI aims to offer (almost) all the features that are available on the user interface in terms of configuration.

 ### Features